margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 *It's a grand old flag, it's a high flying flag* Nothing like that good old flag waving on old porches and construction sites

+It's a union where there's two sides to the same story, the same whole.

 <br>